dproctor/wedding-website/stanley.md

   <a href="https://www.theoutbound.com/idaho/backpacking/backpack-to-sawtooth-lake">Sawtooth Lakes</a> (10 miles, 1873 ft elevation gain) can also be done as an overnight if you want to camp. <a href="https://www.alltrails.com/trail/us/idaho/sawtooth-lake--2">AllTrails guide </a>
   </li>
   <li>
   <a href="https://www.theoutbound.com/idaho/hiking/hike-fishhook-creek">Fishhook Creek</a> (5 miles, 300 ft elevation gain) is the most approachable and family-friendly of the top hikes in the Sawtooths.
-THis has impressive views for much less effort.
+This has impressive views for much less effort.
   </li>
   <li>
   <a href="https://www.alltrails.com/trail/us/idaho/bench-lakes-trail">Bench Lakes Trail</a> (7.8 miles, 1240 ft elevation gain)